scriptPilot/app-framework/DOCUMENTATION.md

   - Study the code of the Demo App pages to learn how to realize things in App Framework
 - Edit your [database rules](https://firebase.google.com/docs/database/security/quickstart) in *app/database-rules.json* file
 - Edit your [storage rules](https://firebase.google.com/docs/storage/security/) in *app/storage-rules.txt* file
+- Add Cordova / PhoneGap plugins easily in the *config.json* file with property *useCordovaPlugins*

 ### Test your application

 App Framework fix your code automatically on each test or build command.
 To disable this behavior, you can set the config parameter *fixCodeOnBuild* to false.
 If some findings could not be fixed automatically, they will be logged to *code-findings.log*.

+You can use

 ### Build your application